HSCT Choices booklet

 Treating MS with HSCT

-AHSCT is a major focus of international research and new learning is emerging all the time, however existing data is enough to know that aHSCT can be used as a treatment for MS. AHSCT has been used for both relapsing and progressive forms of MS. For approximately 70-80 per cent of people with relapsing remitting MS (RRMS) who had the treatment, complete suppression of disease activity and other neurological improvements have been measured up to five years post-transplant.
+HSCT is a major focus of international research and new learning is emerging all the time, however existing data is enough to know that it can be used as a treatment for MS. A recent evidence-based review, conducted by members of the European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS) in partnership with the EBMT found that approximately 70-80 per cent of people with relapsing remitting MS (RRMS) who had the treatment experienced no evidence of disease activity (NEDA) up to five years post-transplant (3).

 What are the risks and benefits?